On this page

 - explicit consent before a client grant is created

-#What the launch tools can access
+#What the tools can access

 Tools can retrieve and analyze: